Man holding the hand of his daughter while they talk

 It can improve your relationship with them

-Although it is a very difficult conversation, children who are told about a suicide are more able to name it, talk about it, reflect on it and integrate it into their understanding of life.
-Many parents say their children develop a greater maturity as a result of these conversations and feel they have a better relationship with their children.
-Children develop a sense of trust and security that is a good basis for all their growing up.
+Although it is a very difficult conversation, children who are told about a suicide are more able to name it, talk about it, reflect on it, and integrate it into their understanding of life.
+Many parents and carers say children develop a greater maturity as a result of these conversations and feel they have a better relationship with them.
+Children develop a sense of trust and security that is a good basis for growing up.

 It can help you too

-Telling your child will not only help them, it will also help you to relate to them in a less guarded way.
-Many people say they feel better themselves after an honest conversation with their child about a suicide.
+Telling the child will not only help them, but it will also help you to relate to them in a less guarded way.
+Many people say they feel better themselves after an honest conversation about a suicide.

 How can I tell my child when I don’t understand it myself?